virajbdeshpande/AmpliconArchitect/README.md

 | `{out}_amplicon{id}_cycle.txt` | A text file for each amplicon listing the simple cycles and their copy counts.|
 | `{out}_amplicon{id}.png/pdf` | A PNG/PDF image file displaying the SV view of AA.|

+### 4) Interpreting the output
+A common question after running AA is, **"How do I know if these reconstructions represent ecDNA?"**

+To aid in answering that question we have separately developed amplicon classification methods which can be run on AA output to predict the type(s) of focal amplification present.
+Check out [AmpliconClassifier](https://github.com/jluebeck/AmpliconClassifier).

-### 4) Visualizing reconstruction:
+### 5) Visualizing reconstruction:
+- We developed a python program called [CycleViz](https://github.com/jluebeck/CycleViz) to visualize elements of AA's decompositions in Circos-style plots.

-The file {out}_amplicon{id}_cycle.txt and optionally {out}_amplicon{id}.png may be uploaded to genomequery.ucsd.edu:8800 to visualize and interactively modify the cycle.
+- An interactive web interface for course-grained visualization of the AA decompositions is also available.
+The file {out}_amplicon{id}_cycle.txt and optionally {out}_amplicon{id}.png may be uploaded to `genomequery.ucsd.edu:8800` to visualize and interactively modify the cycle.
 Alternatively, the user may run the visualization tool locally on port 8000 using the following commands:
 ```bash
 export FLASK_APP=$AA_SRC/cycle_visualization/web_app.py
 flask run --host=0.0.0.0 --port=8000